 It is essential to practice driving in between lessons, so it is great to have the option to be a named driver.
 You can add anybody over 17 to an insurance policy once they are not the main policyholder and hold either a valid driving license or a learner’s permit.

-Named Driving experience documentation is not issued automatically, and you will need to request this from each insurer you were with.
+Named Driving experience documentation is not issued automatically, and you must request this from each insurer you were with.
 If you were a named driver on multiple policies, you must have documents to prove this from each insurer.

-Named driving is measured in months and years, similarly to a no claims bonus.
-It essentially lets your insurer know you are a safe driver and will lead to a lower insurance premium.
+Named driving is measured in months and years, similar to a no-claims bonus.
+It lets your insurer know you are a safe driver, lowering the insurance premium.

 Open driving does not count towards named driving experience.
 Open driving can be helpful if you have a busy house, but it does not count as named driving experience.
 KennCo does not offer open driving on Car Insurance policies currently.

-If you have any queries about named driver experience, give us a call on 01 409 2600 or email us at [email protected] for general questions.
+If you have any queries about named driver experience, call us on 01 409 2600 or email us at [email protected] for general questions.

-If you are looking to purchase your car insurance, then get a quote online today!
-We have more information and FAQ’s on young driver car insurance to answere all your questions.
+If you want to purchase car insurance, get a quote online today!
+We have more information and FAQs on young driver car insurance to answer all your questions.